 His advocacy for music goes far beyond the podium through dynamic outreach initiatives, innovative media, and advocacy for emerging conductors and vocalists.

-DKF CONDUCTS THE WORLD PREMIERE OF CLARICE ASSAD’S LATEST WORK “BAIÃO ‘N BLUES”- SEPTEMBER 2023
+DKF CONDUCTS THE WORLD PREMIERE OF CLARICE ASSAD’S WORK “BAIÃO ‘N BLUES”- SEPTEMBER 2023

 'superb musical pedigree'